FZJ-IEK3-VSA/HiSim/paper/paper.md

 The devices, load profiles and controllers are structured as components.
 The connection among the components are based on compatibility and desired control over their functionality.
 These components are ordered and connected to form a setup function.
-The setup defined by user is passed to the``HiSim`` framework, which links all the inputs and outputs of the components as shown in the figure below [@inproceedings].
+The setup defined by user is passed to the``HiSim`` framework, which links all the inputs and outputs of the components as shown in the figure below.

 ![Framework [@hisimframework]](./img/framework_diagram.png)